What do young people understand about synthetic cannabinoids in vapes?

 • Death

-We don’t know much about the risks associated with different types of SCs or how they are used.
-However, they have been implicated in almost half of non-natural deaths in prisons in England and Wales, where they have been widely used partly because of being undetectable in mandatory drug testing.
+We don’t know much about how they are used or about the risks associated with different SC types.
+However, SCs have been implicated in almost half of non-natural deaths in prisons in England and Wales.
+Synthetic cannabinoids are used widely in prisons partly because they are undetectable in mandatory drug testing.

-A recent study tested vapes routinely collected by 27 schools in different parts of England and identified SCs in almost one in five samples.
+A recent study tested vapes routinely collected by 27 schools in different parts of England and identified SCs in almost 1 in 5 samples.
 It is possible young people are using vapes containing SCs without knowing.
 They may believe the vapes contain cannabis instead.
-This is particularly concerning as about 6 per cent of 11-15 year olds report having used cannabis in the last year and about 20 per cent of 15 year olds report using vapes.
+This is particularly concerning as about 6% of 11–15-year-olds report having used cannabis in the last year and about 20% of 15-year-olds report using vapes.

 Project aims